ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

    <td>

 Arms the vehicle if the switch goes high (subject to arming checks).
 Disarms the vehicle if brought low.
-AC3.5+ only
+(AC3.5 and higher)

 .. raw:: html